partridge-tech/chris-blog/about.md

 Howdy - again!
 I'm Chris, a ~~basement-dweller~~ ~~eboy~~ cybersecurity fella on the internet.
 At the moment, I work with midsize businesses to help build or expand security practices, particularly around software engineering.

 I try to be a jack-of-all-trades in my work to develop a more holistic view of the cybersecurity landscape.
-This has meant hopping between a number of roles before, during, and after my college career ([RIT CSEC](https://www.rit.edu/computing/department-computing-security) BS '18).
+This has meant hopping between a number of roles before, during, and after my college career ([RIT CSEC](https://www.rit.edu/computing/department-computing-security) BS '18, with a minor in Psychology).
 Thus far I've done everything from frontline IT, to information security strategy, to penetration testing, to software engineering in a high velocity & full-stack environment.

 Ultimately, I'd like to make it easier for technical and nontechnical people to be safe on the internet.
 Despite the [InfoSec Bingo](https://github.com/swagitda/infosec-buzzword-bingo)-ness, much of the work I do revolves around security visibility and accessibility, which I stand by as core tenets of effective software security.